 - the role that university curricula and experiences play in developing students’ career aspirations (e.g., through projects involving students as pedagogic consultants or through exploring various aspects of climate change education at university).

-Lia is an assessor for the BALEAP Accreditation Scheme.
+Lia is an assessor for the BALEAP Accreditation Scheme and currently the accreditation scheme Chair (2022-2025).
 She set up and coordinated BALEAP's funding scheme for 2020 (Narratives of Innovation and Resilience) and the 2019 Collaborative Practice initiative.
 Previously, Lia held various roles on the BALEAP Executive Committee (most recently Treasurer, April 2017 - April 2020).

 Lia was external examiner for Coventry University's MA in Academic Writing Development and Research (2017-2021).